microbug/pokemon-uranium-on-macos/README.md

 ### Known issues
 - Fullscreen mode causes the game to slow down significantly.
 An alternative to fullscreen is to set the window to Large, and go to `System Preferences → Accessibility → Zoom → Use scroll gesture with modifier keys to zoom`, then zoom into the game using your chosen modifier key and a scroll wheel / pinch on the trackpad.
+	- Fullscreen performance issues have also been reported on Windows so this is unlikely to improve unless a patch that fixes it is released

 ## Contributing
 ### System requirements